Yúustway

 Email: betterathome@squamish.net

-The United Way funds the Better at Home Program for the Nation, which provides support to Elders aged 65 and older.
+The Government of B.C., through the Ministry of Health, provides funding to the United Way British Columbia to manage the Better at Home program, which provides support to Elders aged 65 and older.
 This program aids Elders in carrying out basic day-to-day tasks, enabling them to preserve their independence at home and remain connected with their community.
-Better At Home services are not of a medical nature and instead include light housekeeping, grocery shopping, light yard work, friendly visits, and transportation.
+Better At Home services are not of a medical nature and instead include light housekeeping, light yard work, friendly visits, and companionship.
 What sets this program apart is its distinctive “seniors planning for seniors” approach, where Elders actively participate in designing, running, and evaluating the program.

 For more information, please visit betterathome.ca.